We’ve all heard the phrase that real estate is local. Realtors use it often, and with good reason.

 Interested in living west of the freeway in my area or close to the ocean…guess what, the prices can go way up!
 Want a view?
 Yep, that impacts pricing as well, but views vary.

-Don’t forget about the impact local schools and their reputations can have on prices and desirability.
+Don’t forget about the impact that local schools and their reputations can have on prices and desirability.
 The list goes on and on.

 And you need to consider the particular local market segment that is relevant to your specific search interests – the area(s) you prefer, the price range, the type of property (e.g., townhome vs. single family detached home).